 ∙ Decline is largely due to habitat loss and fragmentation as hedgerow removal and new development projects isolate populations

-The Government has published advice on how to help hedgehogs through the creation of hedgehog havens and making gardens as welcoming as possible.
-This can be accessed at https://www.gov.uk/government/news/five-simple-steps-to-transform-gardens-in-to-hedgehog-havens
+The Department commends the work, including research, by the British Hedgehog Preservation Society and the People’s Trust for Endangered Species, such as their Conservation Strategy for Hedgehogs.
+Additionally, we have published advice on how to help hedgehogs through the creation of hedgehog havens and making gardens as welcoming as possible.
+This can be accessed at: www.gov.uk/government/news/five-simple-steps-to-transform-gardens-in-to-hedgehog-havens

 At 100,000 signatures...